SO YOU ARE PARENTING A TEENAGER? LUCKY YOU!

 During these formative years our teenagers will go back and forth from behaving child-like to adult-like at times as they try to work out how to navigate this brand new world that they are seeing differently for the first time.

-So next time your teenager displays any one of the typical and yet oh-so-annoying teenage behaviours, consider asking yourself these questions:
+So next time your teenager displays any one of the typical and yet oh-so-annoying teenage behaviors, consider asking yourself these questions:

 They say teenagers are the most misunderstood people on this planet.
 They are treated like children yet expected to act like adults.
 One of the best ways we can support our teens is to be kind and respectful EVEN WHEN THEY AREN’T ALWAYS kind and respectful to us.